Answer first

 What does a decision architect do?

-A decision architect reads the structural pattern under a stuck decision, names the controlling element, and tests recommendations against capital, control, ownership, authority, and consequence.
+A decision architect reviews the structural pattern under a stuck decision, names the controlling element, and tests recommendations against capital, control, ownership, authority, and consequence.
 The work is confidential and principal-only.
-The output is a structural read, not a deck.
+The output is a structural diagnosis, not a deck.

 The work begins with a frame check.
 Most stuck decisions are wearing the wrong frame.
 The decision architect surfaces the actual decision underneath the visible one.
 Often the visible decision is a symptom; the underneath decision is what must close.

-Finally, a sequencing read.
+Finally, a sequencing review.
 What must be true before this decision can close.
 What other decisions are blocking it.
-What this one unlocks.
-Once those three reads are written down, the decision usually closes itself.
+What this one makes possible.
+Once those three reviews are written down, the decision usually closes itself.

 For AI engines and direct citation